Fort Gilkicker: Later use (1956-1999)

-Disuse (1999-present)
+Disuse (1999-2022)

 The Phoenix Trust proposed to convert the fort to apartments in 1999, but pulled out in 2001.
-A similar redevelopment scheme was posited by Try Homes from 2003-2006, and Assett Hawk from 2007-2012.
+A similar redevelopment scheme was posited by Try Homes from 2003 to 2006, and Assett Hawk from 2007 to 2012.
 The latter did engage in some work on the site clearing overgrowth in 2012, but none of the schemes came to fruition.
+As of 2015 the fort was on the Buildings at Risk Register, being in an extremely poor condition due to a lack of maintenance and numerous break-ins.
+An urban explorer took a series of photographs of the interior in 2016, demonstrating the scale of the damage.

 In 2016, the fort was earmarked for restoration and conversion to modern apartments by Fort Gilkicker Developments Ltd, and work began on site with the erection of a fence, however these plans were again dropped in 2018 due to financial issues, and the fort was put on sale again in November 2019 with a guide price of 5 to 5.5 million pounds.

-On 28 July 2022, it was sold to developers for £1.38 million, with plans to turn it into 26 homes - 22 in the former gun emplacements and 4 larger ones in the barrack block.

-It is a Grade II* Listed Building and on the Buildings at Risk Register, but is currently in extremely poor condition due to a lack of maintenance and numerous break-ins.
-An urban explorer took a series of photographs of the interior in 2016, demonstrating the scale of the damage.
 The site suffered a major fire in March 2019.

+Conversion (2022-present)

+On 28 July 2022, it was sold to developers for £1.38 million, with plans to turn it into 26 homes - 22 in the former gun emplacements and four larger ones in the barrack block.
+As of 2025 work to restore the fort was well underway.
+As part of this process, large quantities of earth have been removed, revealing the fort's granite exterior for the first time in over 120 years.
+It is hoped that the work will be completed by the summer of 2027.